saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 By default, the snapshots are stored on the local system that is running JSNAPy.
 You have the option of storing captured snapshots in a database.

 The test cases that JSNAPy executes against the snapshots are written according to a fixed format (more on that later).
-JSNAPy can run test cases against a single snapshot or it can be made to analyze 2 snapshots.
+JSNAPy test cases can be written in such a way that data from a single or from 2 snapshots are analyzed.

 You can use JSNAPy as a CLI tool and run the configured checks manually.
 Apart from working very well as a CLI tool, it is also a very convenient way to learn how JSNAPy works.
 In addition to using it on the CLI, you can use JSNAPy in your Python scripts.
 This makes the framework very flexible (I use it in SaltStack for example).
-Juniper also supplies an Ansible module for people into that.
+Juniper also supplies an Ansible module.

 ## JSNAPy use cases

 One thing that JSNAPy can be used for is to perform checks against a single snaphot from a device.
 This works by having JSNAPy create a snapshot and applying several tests against it.
-Reasons for doing this can be because you are going through an audit and you have to prove, or verify, that every device has the proper firewall filters applied.
+Reasons for doing this can be because you are going through an audit and you have to prove, or verify, that every device has the proper configuration applied.
 In addition to compliance checks, you can also use a single snapshot to run health checks against it.
 For example, are all my BGP peers up?
 JSNAPy can be made to capture snapshots for a single device or for groups of devices.
 This means that after you have invested some time into writing the checks, running these checks accross all devices becomes effortless.

 {:refdef: style="text-align: center;"}